huggingface/datasets/datasets/wnut_17/README.md

 ## Dataset Structure

-We show detailed information for up to 5 configurations of the dataset.

 ### Data Instances

-#### wnut_17

 - **Size of downloaded dataset files:** 0.76 MB
 - **Size of the generated dataset:** 1.66 MB